tanushree-dataanalytics/MMM_DataStory/README.md

 ### Out-of-sample validation (80/20 split)
 The model is trained on the first 80% of weeks (weeks 1–166) and asked to predict the final 20% (weeks 167–208) it has never seen.
 MAPE on this held-out period checks whether the model is learning a genuine relationship or memorising the training data.
 Both OLS and Ridge are validated this way.
-Ridge uses fit_transform on the training set and transform (not fit_transform) on the test set — this is important because the scaler must be fitted only on training data, not the test data, to simulate a genuine out-of-sample prediction.
+Ridge uses fit_transform on the training set and transform (not fit_transform) on the test set, this is important because the scaler must be fitted only on training data, not the test data, to simulate a genuine out-of-sample prediction.
 Plots
 The script produces a 2-panel chart saved to baseline_results.png: